 He mustn’t fail…

-Read the rest of “Born of Flame” and other stories in my upcoming book, A Dog, 3 Cats, and a Dragon.
+Read the rest of “Born of Flame” and other short stories in A Dog, 3 Cats, and a Dragon.

 I love drawing inspiration from ancient stories and mythology.
 I based “Born of Flames” off of Chinese folklore, then added my own twists.